maksymfritsak/test/api.md

 # Z-Rad API:

-This method is specifically tailored for users who possess a strong proficiency in Python.
+This approach is specifically tailored for users who possess a strong proficiency in Python.
 It offers an excellent way to seamlessly incorporate Z-Rad into your research processes, eliminating the need for direct interaction with the User Interface.

 Below, you will find a detailed guide on how to leverage the capabilities of Z-Rad as an independent Python library.